rubenmedgon/CAT-RATE/README.md

 ## Features

 - Interactive and dynamic gameplay.
-- Easy to learn, hard to master.gameplay
+- Easy to learn, hard to master gameplay.
 - Great for all ages.
 - Perfect for fun times with friends.